alanng10/class-lang/Docue/Article/Word/a.md

 Word "send" has meaning that is send info.

-Word "ceve" has meaning that is receive info.
+Word "cive" has meaning that is receive info.

 Word "out" has meaning that is output destination.